PoliticalGraveyard.com

 Hainneville to Haldy

-Hainneville, H. J. E. — U.S. Consular Agent in Cherbourg, 1897-1905.
+Hainneville, H. J. E. — U.S. Consular Agent in Cherbourg, as of 1897-1905.
 Burial location unknown.

-HAINS (Soundex H520) — See also HAIMS, HAIN, HAINES, HAINSWORTH, HAIS, HANNIS, HANSE, HEINS, MAINS, SHAIN.
+HAINS (Soundex H520) — See also HAIMS, HAIN, HAINES, HAINSWORTH, HAIS, HANNIS, HANS, HANSE, HEINS, HINSA, MAINS, SHAIN.

 Hains, C. W. — of Florida.
+Republican.
 White Republican candidate for U.S. Representative from Florida 1st District, 1920.
 Burial location unknown.

 Hains, Edson — of Cuyahoga County, Ohio.
 Liberty candidate for Ohio state house of representatives from Cuyahoga County, 1897.
 Burial location unknown.

-HAINSWORTH: See also Lewis Taylor Hubbs, Jr.
+HAINSWORTH: See also Lewis Taylor Hubbs Jr.

 Hainsworth, N. E. — of Salt Lake City, Salt Lake County, Utah.
 Democrat.
 Alternate delegate to Democratic National Convention from Utah, 1944.
-Still living as of 1944.
+Presumed deceased.
+Burial location unknown.

-HAIR (Soundex H600) — See also HAAR, HAIK, HAIN, HAIRE, HAIRSTON, HARE, HARI, HARR, HARRE, HAUER, LOTHAIR, MAIR, MULHAIR, NAIR, OHAIR, PHAIR, RIAH, RIHA, WAIR.
+HAIR (Soundex H600) — See also HAAHR, HAAR, HAIK, HAIN, HAIRE, HAIRSTON, HARE, HARI, HARR, HARRE, HAUER, HEIR, HIRA, LOTHAIR, MAIR, MHAIR, MULHAIR, NAIR, OHAIR, PHAIR, RIAH, RIHA, WAIR.

 Hair, C. Edwin — of Benton, Franklin County, Ill.
 Democrat.
 Alternate delegate to Democratic National Convention from Illinois, 1936; mayor of Benton, Ill., 1942, 1953-54; candidate for U.S. Representative from Illinois 25th District, 1952.
-Presumed deceased.
 Burial location unknown.

 Hair, Edwin See C. Edwin Hair